7 minute read

 1. Introduction: The Power of Pattern

-From terminal commands to tokenizers in Large Language Models, Regular Expressions (RegEx) are the backbone of text processing.
+From terminal commands (grep "error.*") to tokenizers in Large Language Models, Regular Expressions (RegEx) are the backbone of text processing.
 While most engineers use them every day, few understand what’s happening under the hood.

 At its core, RegEx matching is a Search Problem.
-Unlike simple string search, RegEx introduced Wildcards (.) and Quantifiers (*).
+Unlike simple string search (finding a substring), RegEx introduces Wildcards (.) and Quantifiers (*).
 This makes the search space branch: when you see a*, you could choose to match zero ‘a’s, one ‘a’, or many.

-We solve the RegEx matching problem using Dynamic Programming, exploring how to manage overlapping subproblems and complex state transitions.
+We solve the RegEx matching problem using Dynamic Programming (DP), exploring how to manage overlapping subproblems and complex state transitions without falling into the “redos” (Regular Expression Denial of Service) trap of exponential time complexity.

 2. The Problem Statement